jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 Out comes two candy canes.

-It's a neat trick.
-The Michael Scott fan thinks to himself he was probably hiding the treat in his baggy coat sleave.
+The Michael Scott says "Neat trick."
 A few people smile.
 But everyone goes back to their phones.

 "Everyone wants to be the star" says a teenage girl to Michael Scott.

 "Hey, what is your name?"
 Mark asks the girl.
 He gets ignored.

 "I was just curious.
 Wanted to know more about you."
 Still nothing.
 "I have a stomach ache."
-Mark finishes but still isn't getting any takers.

 - he has to pry more, what's wrong with you, and you.

-Words are great but not perfect.
 Sometimes our thoughts can't be put into words.

 Most every other life form doesn't even use words.
 Take ants.
 They don't have vocal cords and are nearly blind.
 Ants communicate using chemicals called pheromones.

 Whenever you see an huge ants hunting or building a nest, all that communication happens with these pheromones.
 They have no choice but to respond to commands from the colony.

 I'm not wasting your time here.
 I mention this for a reason.
 Because anytime words won't do, we humans respond by sending out signals just like ants do.
-Smiles, screams, hugs and what's happening right now, the look of shame.
+Smiles, screams, hugs and the look of shame.

 And that is what this teenage girl does with Mark.
 She crushes him, shames him with virtual pheromones to shut the fuck up, sit there, and wait his turn to see the doctor.